 - 1/3 cup Parmesan cheese shredded

-Add chicken broth, chicken breast, spinach, roasted red peppers, parsley, garlic, oregano, salt, basil and pepper to a 2.5-4 quart slow cooker.
+- Add chicken broth, chicken breast, roasted red peppers, parsley, garlic, salt, oregano, basil and pepper to a 2.5-4 quart slow cooker.
 Cook on high for 3 hours or low for 6 hours until chicken is cooked through

-Whisk together the cream or milk and corn starch.
-Add to the slow cooker with the pasta.
+- Whisk together the cream or milk and corn starch.
+Add to the slow cooker with the pasta* and spinach.

-Turn to high and cook for 15-20 minutes until pasta is al dente or cooked to desired tenderness.
+- Turn to high and cook for 15-20 minutes until pasta is al dente or cooked to desired tenderness (this can take up to 30 minutes).
 Turn off, stir in cheese and serve immediately.